blueskyletters/blueskyletters.github.io/_drafts/on-solitude.md

 to make the mind at peace again.

-Plenty of time to deram, sleep, eat
+Plenty of time to dream, sleep, eat

 To reflect, think and sleep again